-Bulk mails are causing daily headaches to system administrators and other people.
+Bulk messages are causing daily headaches to system administrators and other people.
 RAV Engine can help you get rid of these unsolicited messages, using a heuristic detection of bulk messages based on mail headers and bodies.
 The user can choose between four different levels of accuracy (Low, Medium, High and Very High) and can customize different actions (delete, block, reject) for each level.
+This technology is currently implemented only by the products from RAV AntiVirus for Mail Servers family.